-Religious Studies is the critical inquiry into cultural expressions – such as myth, ritual, symbols, and sacred texts – that address fundamental human concerns.
-The student of religion develops a broad methodological base from areas such as history, philosophy, sociology, and literature to address comprehensively and cross-culturally such issues as the origins of religious communities, their similar and divergent practices and beliefs, and their literature.
-For information about specific courses offered, please see our Academic Catalogue.
+Religious Studies is the critical inquiry into cultural expressions – such as myth, ritual, symbol, and sacred texts – that address fundamental human concerns.
+The student of religion develops a broad methodological base from areas such as theology, ethics, history, philosophy, sociology, literature, and material culture to explore the intersections and intimate connections between systems of belief and practices, ethical codes, rituals, narratives, philosophies, and social and political structures across many cultures and centuries.

 The fields of religion and philosophy (which is part of the department of religious studies) are essentially about critically engaging beyond the classroom and providing models to address questions of the ultimate, belief, and ethical life.
 The study of the historical, political, and sociocultural contexts of religious traditions and of intercultural philosophical traditions provide an intellectual background for those interested in pursuing careers in social service, education, ministry, government, journalism and the arts.

 A minor in Religious Studies consists of 18 semester hours as follows (students interested in the major should see Religion, Philosophy, and Social Change):

 Resources for Non-Majors.
 Religion courses are open to all students and are excellent resources for learning about other cultures.
 Also, for students in the humanities and social sciences, the study of religion represents an excellent opportunity to practice the various methodologies used in other areas of study.

 Postgraduate Opportunities.
 The study of religion prepares a student for graduate programs in religion, for professional programs in religion or religious education, or for any profession in which creative and critical thinking is a requirement.